hensm/fx_cast/IMPLEMENTATION.md

 Messages passed to the shim are custom events of type `__castMessage`.
 Messages passed back from the shim are custom events of type `__castMessageResponse`.
 Event listening and creation is handled by the `shim/messageBridge.js` script.

-The request is then redirected to the shim bundle (`shim/index.js`) which creates the `window.chrome.cast` API interface.
+The request is then redirected to the shim bundle (`shim/index.js`) which creates the `window.chrome.cast` API object.

 The `shim/content.js` script creates a message port connection (named `shim`) to the background script through which messages from the shim (except `popup:/` messages) are forwarded to the background script.
 The connection triggers the background script to spawn a bridge application instance.
 The tab/frame ID is stored and used to associate shim instances with popup windows.